-- Additional Protocol I of 1977 affords special protection to children in times of war and sets 15 years as the age limit for recruitment into armed forces. - Additional Protocol II of 1977 addresses rights of civilians (including children) in times of non-international armed conflict, such as civil wars, insurgencies and other forms of internal armed conflict.
+- Additional Protocol I of 1977 affords special protection to children in times of war and sets 15 years as the age limit for recruitment into armed forces. - Additional Protocol II of 1977 addresses rights of civilians (including children) in times of non-international armed conflict, which is often times referred to as civil wars, insurgencies and other forms of internal armed conflict.
 Additional Protocol II is especially important nowadays since armed conflicts mostly fall into the category of internal (intrastate) conflict.